 Government platforms from around the world that are worthy of note and able to deliver valuable lessons to other government agencies looking to rapidly evolve their platform offerings.

 Digital ambitions are intensifying.
 Business opportunities are better understood as are the challenges.
 Technology vendors are introducing new on-demand capabilities even as operating companies build new internal capabilities.
 Digital collaboration is increasing among companies as is the quest for distinctive IP.
 This session will address questions of how all these forces are blending together in the midterm, and challenging CIOs with questions such as: (a) Should IT focus on large-scale innovation enabled by a few technologies (such as BlockChain) or small-scale innovation enabled by many technologies? (b) How should CIOs address barriers to digital adoption – such as culture - as ambitions intensify? (c) In what ways should CIOs change IT’s operating model to contribute to future innovation?

-In this Ask the Expert session, Santhosh Rao will answer your questions around AWS and Azure IaaS and PaaS.
+In this Ask the Expert session, Santhosh Rao will answer your questions around IaaS and PaaS functionality.
 This is your chance to interact with the experts that research these companies and also network with peers that are on the same cloud journey.

 Sourcing and vendor procurement leaders and negotiators struggle to negotiate effective software and SaaS deals with the software megavendors: IBM, Microsoft, Oracle and SAP.
 This session will provide you with best practices, strategies, tips and tactics related to negotiating:

 A virtuous cycle for a new generation of AI builds along several critical dimensions.
 Use the AI Hype Cycle to understand maturity of various dimensions underpinning AI.
 The risk of ignoring potentially transformational AI technologies exceeds the mitigated risk of fast, early failure.